morgwai/guiced-servlet-jpa/sample/README.md

-## RUNNIG WITH DEMO JETTY CONFIG
+## RUNNING WITH DEMO JETTY CONFIG

-The repo contains demo config for Jetty 9.4.x and 10.x.x series in [src/main/jetty folder](src/main/jetty) to try the app:
+The repo contains demo config for Jetty 10.0.x and 11.0.x series in [src/main/jetty folder](src/main/jetty) to try the app:
-1. download Jetty from https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-home/ and extract it to the folder of choice
+1. download Jetty from https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-home/ and extract it to a folder of choice.
+Versions `10.0.x` support `javax`, while `11.0.x` support `jakarta`.
 1. export `JETTY_HOME` env var pointing to the above folder: `export JETTY_HOME=/path/to/folder/where/jetty/was/extracted`
 1. issue the following command in the [src/main/jetty folder](src/main/jetty) to add H2 jar (downloaded by Maven during build) to Jetty's classpath: `mkdir -p lib/ext && cd lib/ext && ln -s ~/.m2/repository/com/h2database/h2/1.4.200/h2-1.4.200.jar`
 1. you can tune acceptor, selector and threadPool size numbers in [http-threadpool.ini file](src/main/jetty/start.d/http-threadpool.ini).